Localization and Flat Bands in Bond-Inflated Lattices: Ordered bond-inflated lattices

 The Lieb-$L$ lattices also exhibit a characteristic Dirac-cone structure.
 For odd $L$, the zero-energy flat band touches two Dirac cones and displays the familiar pseudospin-$1$ behavior.
 In contrast, the nonzero-energy flat bands, which constitute all flat bands when $L$ is even, are each connected to a single Dirac cone.
 Such band crossings are commonly described as pseudospin-$1$ Dirac intersections at a time-reversal-invariant momentum (TRIM) \cite{Weeks2010,Shen2010,Nita2013,Diebel2016}.

 For larger values of $L$, an additional nearly flat band appears near the spectral edges, as seen in Fig.~\ref{fig3} for $L=7$.
 The origin of this band, located at $\varepsilon=\pm\sqrt{16/3}\approx \pm 2.31$, lies in the junction-localized states of Eqs.~(\ref{eq:junc_e}) and (\ref{eq:junc_p}).
+These states have a large gap below or above the main band ($-2<\epsilon<2$) and can hybridize only with other junction states.
+Since these states fall of exponentially on a scale $\zeta$, thus if $L \gg \zeta$ the hybridization between the junction states is exponentially small and the junction states band is essentially flat.
 For the Lieb-$L$ lattice, one expects a localization length $\zeta=2/\ln(3)\approx 1.8$.
 Consequently, a broadening of order $10^{-3}$ is expected when

 which will be termed the broadening localzation length, consistent with the behavior observed in the top inset of Fig.~\ref{fig3}, where a small broadening remains for $L=7$.